Growdeatechnology/Di_sulphide_bond/README.md

  fig. 1: Frequency distribution of dataset

  To observe any possible relation between sequence length and number of disulfide bonds a graph was plotted between these two and is represented in fig. 2.

 ![image](https://github.com/Growdeatechnology/Di_sulphide_bond/assets/72397529/794e4903-90b9-4153-b49c-d3964e3e6111)

- fig 2. plotting of sequence length and number of bonds it formed
+ fig. 2: Scatter plot of number of bonds against sequence length

+A fixed pattern was not observed in the plot so the datapoints for disulfide were normalised by dividing each value with the length of their corresponding sequences.
+The normalised values were plotted against sequence length which is represented in fig. 3.

 ![image](https://github.com/Growdeatechnology/Di_sulphide_bond/assets/72397529/51f4fb14-6f3d-41d2-abd1-0fb04919188e)

- fig 3. plotting of sequence length and targeted value
+ fig. 3: Scatter plot of normalized value (target value) against sequence length

+ Normalized values seemed to be suitaible for model training and hence was used for further processes.

+ ## Encoder and Model

+ The protein sequences present in training dataset were encodded before they were feeded to the model.

 ![image](https://github.com/Growdeatechnology/Di_sulphide_bond/assets/72397529/f65c5bc4-c4be-4749-af25-6b8a7d190bbc)